Pisich/NewProject/README.md

 -Withdraw from your account</br>
 -Delete your account</br>

+## Compiling
+You can use any C compiler for this proyect, even though I recommend you to use GCC.

+## Building the container
+To build the container you must have docker installed in your system.</br>
+If you already have it you can just follow these steps to build the container:

 ## Contributions
 Note that this program is in early development, if you would like to see a feature added, feel free to submit an issue or a pull request.